weavermike012/repoman/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
-- Copy the elk.yml file to the /etc/ansible/playbooks directory.
-- Update the /etc/ansible/hosts file to include the elk servers private ip address(10.2.0.4 in this case)
-- Run the playbook, and navigate to [elk stack public ip]:5601 to the Kibana interface to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._